-Ahi, pronounced “ah-hee,” is a kind of tuna that’s loved in Japan.
-It gives amazing health perks since it has less mercury than other fish.
+Ahi, which you say as “ah-hee,” is a type of tuna that’s super popular in Japan.
+It’s got awesome health benefits because it contains less mercury compared to other fish.

 The word “ahi” comes from the Hawaiian language meaning “yellow fin” or “yellow tail.”